syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 {% endhighlight %}

+[Click](http://mvc.syncfusion.com/demos/web/treegrid/treegridtextwrap) here to view the online demo sample for text wrapping.

 ### Header Template

-Using the `HeaderTemplateID` property, you can specify the Id of the script element, which contains the JsRender template, to the specific column.
+TreeGrid column's header template was defined by using `HeaderTemplateID` property.
+The value of this property should be a valid JsRender template.

-Following code snippet shows how to set the header template,
+The following code snippet shows how to set the header template for TreeGrid columns,

 {% highlight CSHTML %}